yusifsalam/t490-macos/README.md

 - Disable wake on LAN/thunderbolt
 - Set boot mode to UEFI only, disable CSM support

+Now you can install macOS on your APFS or HFS+ formatted drive.

 ## Post-install
+- [Fix iServices](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) if you want to use iMessage or FaceTime.
 - Install [HeliPort](https://github.com/zxystd/HeliPort) to control the wifi kext from within macOS
 - Put your wifi ssid and password inside itlwm kext's Info.plist to automatically connect to wifi without using HeliPort
 - Disable hibernation, since it doesn't work properly on hackintoshes